Ashok0/EnderalVR/README.md

 ## MCM Settings
 Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
 Most MCM settings can be left as default but the following changes are recommended:
 * VRIK MCM (Preconfigured with this Google Drive repack):
-1. Disable "Adjust Held Weapons Position".
-(Fixes scoped bow aiming)
+1. Disable "Adjust Held Weapons Position" to fix scoped bow aiming.
+(Disabled by default)
-2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible" (Prevents your bow from clipping into the edge of your FOV when crouching in real life)
+2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible".
+This prevents your bow from clipping into the edge of your FOV when crouching in real life.
+(Unticked by default)
 3. Select Controls > Tick "Selfie Mode" if you want to be able to view and take photos of your character in third person.
 You can activate and deactivate the third person view by raising your right hand in the air.
+(Disabled by default)

 * Spell Wheel VR MCM:
 1. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)